phaller/docs/README.md

 - a clone of https://github.com/phaller/replhtml (branch `topic/play-keydown`)

-Assuming `docs` and `replhtml` are siblings within the same base directory, the presentation can be run as follows:
+Assuming `docs` and `replhtml` are siblings within the same base directory, the presentation can be run as follows (from within the base directory of `replhtml`):

     sbt -Dkeydown.root=$PWD/../docs/scala-tutorial run